<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p><strong>Comforter:</strong> 86 by 86 inches</p>

-<p>Queen mattresses are the smallest mattress we recommend for two adult sleepers to use comfortably.
-Queen size beds are also an excellent option for single sleepers who want lots of space to themselves.</p>
+<p>Queen mattresses are the smallest mattresses we recommend for two adult sleepers to use comfortably.
+These beds are also an excellent option for single sleepers who want lots of space to themselves.</p>

 <p><strong>Mattress:</strong> 60 by 80 inches</p>